-Prerequisites: admission to the program and EDLE 620, 612, 614, 616, 618.
-Co-requisite: EDLE 791
+Prerequisites: admission to the program and EDLE 620, 612, 614, 616, 618.690, Co-requisite: EDLE 791

-This course examines critical functions of leadership and organizational management, complex decision-making responsibilities of school executives, and constructive relationships between schools and communities.
-It incorporates historical, ethical, philosophical, and sociological foundations of American education and the impact of organizational structure on reform and student achievement.
-Practical and academic emphasis on leadership skill development and dispositions is interwoven throughout the course.
+Examines critical functions of leadership and management, complex decision-making of school executives, and constructive relationships between schools and communities.
+Studies historical, philosophical, and sociological foundations of American education, and impoact of organizational structure on reform and student achievement.
+Emphasizes leadership skill development.

-INTERNSHIP SEMINARS/EDLE LEADERSHIP CONFERENCE ATTENDANCE REQUIRED:

-Attendance at scheduled internship seminars each semester is required of all candidates (a minimum of one seminar each term will be scheduled).
-During the spring term students are required to attend the annual EDLE Leadership Conference.
-There is a registration fee for the conference.
-University Internship Supervisors will determine if other seminars are needed during the spring term.
-This year the conference is on March 3, 2009 from 5:30-8:30 PM in the Johnson Center on the Fairfax Campus.
-No EDLE classes will be held the week of March 1 in order to facilitate all students’ attendance at the conference.

 NATURE OF COURSE DELIVERY:

-A variety of instructional methods are used in this course including: large-and small-group instructions, cooperative learning activities, media use, Internet assignments, lectures, guest practitioner presentations, group presentation, individual research, case studies, simulation, and written and verbal assignments.
+A variety of instructional methods are used in this course including: large-and small-group instructions, cooperative learning activities, media use, Internet assignments, lectures, guest practitioner presentations, group presentation, individual research, case studies, simulation, and written and oral assignments.

 STUDENT OUTCOMES

-At the conclusion of this course, successful students should be able to:
+At the conclusion of this course, successful students will be able to:

-Exhibit knowledge and ability to promote the success of all students by collaborating with families and other community members, responding to diverse community interests and needs, and mobilizing community resources
+Demonstrate knowledge and ability to collaborate with families and other community members, respond to diverse community interests and needs, and mobilize community resources in order to create and maintain a positive school culture which supports the success of all students.

-Identify, assess and apply elements of a constructive relationship between a school and its community with emphasis on gaining insight into power structures and pressure groups
+Identify, assess and apply elements of a constructive relationship between a school and its community in order to support implementing the school’s vision.

+Gain insight into power structures and pressure groups in the school community in order to create coalitions and increase support for school programs and goals.

 Identify leadership knowledge and skills that promote success of all students through integrity, fairness and ethical behavior.

+Create a personal code of professional ethics and demonstrate the ability to resolve ethical dilemmas based on that code.

 CEHD STATEMENT OF EXPECTATIONS